shorn/zinc/doc/oauth-oidc.md

-After the code grant flow is done, the client can use the access token to call standard OIDC endpoints to gather info about the user (for OIDC IdProviders, just the call to `/access_token` returns everything Zinc stuff wants).
+After the code grant flow is done, the client can use the access token to call standard OIDC endpoints to gather info about the user (for OIDC IdProviders, just the call to `/access_token` returns all the data that Zinc wants).

 ## Cognito - Github OIDC

 When using Cognito, generally it acts as the "confidential client" for us, the App talks to Cognito and Cognito talks to the IdProvider.
-But the Cognito support works only if it has explicit support for a provider (Google, Facebook) or if the IdProvider supports OIDC.
+But the Cognito support works only if it has explicit support for a provider (Google, Facebook) or if the IdProvider supports the parts of the OIDC standard that Cognito uses (mostly undocumented and implied).

 Github supports OAuth 2.0, but not OIDC.
 For "direct authentication", that's fine, we just performs the authorization